 Surgical technologists typically need a postsecondary nondegree award or an associate’s degree.
 Most programs last from 9 to 24 months with either a certificate, diploma, or associate degree.
-To become a certified surgical technologist (CST) by the Liaison Council on Certification for the Surgical Technologist, the program must be accredited by the the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
-Gulf Coast State College offers a CAAHEP approved certificate program lasting approximately 15 months with prerequisites.
-The program provides classroom education and supervised lab and clinical training.
+To become a certified surgical technologist (CST) by the National Board of Surgical Technologist and Surgical Assistants (NBSTSA), the program must be accredited by the the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+Gulf Coast State College offers a CAAHEP approved AS Degree in Surgical Services with a Surgical Technology option lasting approximately 18 months with prerequisites.
+The program provides classroom education, supervised lab and clinical training.
 High school graduation is required for entry.
-Recommended preparation courses include health, biology, chemistry, and mathematics.
+Recommended preparation courses include health, biology, microgiology, chemistry, and mathematics.

 Work in clean, well-lighted, cool environments.
 They must stand for long periods and remain alert.
 At times, they may be exposed to communicable diseases and unpleasant sights, odors, and materials.
 Most work a regular 40 hour week and they may be on call or work nights, weekends, and holidays on a rotating basis.
 Part time is usually available and some surgery centers do not have call, night, or weekend requirements.